TIBCOSoftware/snappydata/docs/connectors/connector.md

 # Working with External Data Sources

-TIBCO ComputeDB™ relies on the Spark SQL Data Sources API to parallelly load data from a wide variety of sources.
+TIBCO ComputeDB relies on the Spark SQL Data Sources API to parallelly load data from a wide variety of sources.
 Any data source or database that supports Spark to load or save state can be accessed from within TIBCO ComputeDB.

 There is built-in support for many data sources as well as data formats.
 You can access data from sources such as S3, file system, HDFS, Hive, and RDB.
 The loaders have built-in support to handle data formats such as CSV, Parquet, ORC, Avro, JSON, and Java/Scala Objects.